viviannow/webpack-ruanyf/README.md

 };
 ```

 Attention, you have to use two loaders to transform CSS file.
 First is [CSS-loader](https://www.npmjs.com/package/css-loader) to read CSS file, and another is [Style-loader](https://www.npmjs.com/package/style-loader) to insert Style tag into HTML page.
-Different loaders are linked by exclamation mark(!).
+Different loaders are linked by exclamation mark(!). 注意，你得用

 After launching the server, `index.html` will have internal style sheet.